"You CAN access

 No Need of a Priest to Go to God

-Gospel that Jesus brings has among its chief precepts, the removal of
+fosters has among its chief precepts, the removal of any "priest" or

-any "priest" or "go between" between us, the individual, and God.
+"go between" between us, the individual, and God.
+New Testament

 Biblically, the word ministry is translated from (Gr.
 Diakonia) Greek for service.
 Thus ministry means to serve.
 The love of God (agapeo) which is a Love that gives and serves finds expression through ministry.
 Yet, through generations of religious practice, ministry has come to mean something else, something formal and liturgical.
-Within the context of "church" practices ministry has been restricted to that which is done behind a pulpit and then only by a select few with appropriate certification or "credentials."
+Within the context of "church_practices" ministry has been restricted to what is done behind a pulpit by a select few with appropriate certification or "credentials."
+Along with pulpit ministry there are also pastoral tasks to "attend to the flock."

 The Scripture informs us that the kingdom of God is founded upon the Chief Apostle, Jesus Christ and his mode of transmission of the Gospel is through "discipleship."
-Discipleship, is only minimally taught to congregations, and never in the same context of power and intimacy that Jesus shared with his original disciples.
+Discipleship, is only minimally addressed to congregations, and never in the same context of power and intimacy that Jesus shared with his original disciples.
 All believers are trainees or disciples in the Kingdom of God with the expectation that they are all called to minister.
 "As every person has received the (free) gift, so minister the same to one another."
-(1Peter 4:10)
+(1Peter 4:10) Every believer has been chosen because of a gift he or she is expected to share with the body.

 The growth in the Spiritual life of God teaches and instructs us in the ways of the Lord and as we become transformed into him we can only expect to take on his attributes of service and doing kindness, (charity) through the Spirit of Love.